Skip to content

 How to sign up

-2) Once your Husky Landing application has been approved (or if you already have an account), sign on and select the Programs tab.
-Select the CBE Mentor Program page; you will then be taken to a program overview page.
-Click the “Join” button in the upper right.
-You’ll be directed to a short survey of multiple-choice questions which will help us match you with your pair partner.
+To apply to become a mentor or mentee, fill out this short survey of multiple-choice questions which will help us match you with your pair partner.
 We will try our best to match mentors and mentees according to their preferences.

 Student FAQs